inpsyde/composer-asset-compiler/README.md

 ### Which packages to process: `packages ` and `auto-discover` settings

-If the Composer dependencies installed from root package ships in their `composer.json` settings for the Composer asset compiler, then the compiler knows what to process.
+If some of the Composer dependencies installed ships in their `composer.json` a configuration for the Composer asset compiler, then the compiler knows what to process.

-However, there is the possibility that not all the dependencies that we need to process ship such configuration and / or the configuration shipped with all or some the packages do not fit our needs.
+However, there is the possibility that not all the dependencies should be processes ship such configuration and / or the configuration shipped by the packages is not correct.

-In such cases, the **`packages`** and **`auto-discover`** settings serve the purpose of tweaking the compiler behavior to do what we need.
+In such cases, the **`packages`** and **`auto-discover`** settings serve the purpose of tweaking the compiler behavior.

 `auto-discover`  can be set to `false` to prevent the compiler to recursively look into installed dependencies to find packages that needs asset compilation.

-This is useful when either we want to make sure the compilation happen according to the setting in root package, or when it is already known that no installed package ships any compiler configuration so it is possible to avoid wasting time searching.
+This is useful when either there's the need to make sure the compilation happen according to the setting in root package, or when it is already known that no installed package ships any compiler configuration so it is possible to avoid wasting time searching.

 `packages` is where to define configuration for packages that have no package-level configuration or have package-level configuration that should be overridden.